samthor/scoped/README.md

 ⚠️ Doesn't support super complex queries with `:scope` \
 ⚖️ 4kb minzipped

-This polyfill is based on the [`scoped` attribute] as defined by the [WHATWG HTML specification] in early 2016.
+This polyfill is based on the `scoped` attribute as defined by the HTML spec in early 2016.
 This section of the spec has since been removed.
+You can still [view it on archive.org] though!
 It's successor is likely to be the [`@scope` at-rule].
 Use at your own risk.

 ## Installation